t800danya/desert-engine/README.md

 Donation for this project is collected here http://arcticengine.ru/donate.html

-Each contrutubutor to the Desert Engine project will recieve his part of donation at the end of each month, payments should be done by the Auther of Arctic Engine http://arcticengine.ru/
+Each contrutubutor to the Desert Engine project should recieve his part of donation at the end of each month, payments should be done by the Author of Arctic Engine http://arcticengine.ru/

 ## License
 Licensed under the MIT license, see License.txt for details.